 Sports clubs and societies play a huge part in your University life, its here where you meet like-minded people, who love to ride bikes.
 This year the University of Sheffield Cycling Club has gone from strength to strength, both in racing and within the University.
-Below I am going to list the top 5 reasons to come to the University of Sheffield, and join the cycling club.
+Below I am going to list the top 5 reasons to come to the University of Sheffield and join the cycling club.

 1. The BEST Location.
 Period.

-Everyone always agrees that where they are has the best riding, or the raddest trails.
+Everyone always agrees that where they are, has the best riding, or the raddest trails.
 As a student who has spent too much money on their bike, cars are out of the question, especially when you factor in the Alcohol budget!
 But as a student the variety of riding on offer is outstanding.
 Sheffield provides riding straight from the heart of the University, for Road Cyclists, XC’ers, Dirt Jumpers and Downhillers alike.

 16 man train down Stanage

-For the XCers, within 5 minutes of university accommodation you can be off-road, 15 minutes later you can be in the Peak district, within riding distance of iconic descents such as Stanage Edge, The Beast, Jacobs Ladder and Mam-Tor, to name a few!
-For a little taster of what is on offer straight out the door, here is a video from the yearly ‘Pizza Hut’ 100km ride around the Peak:
+For the XCers, within 5 minutes of university accommodation, you can be off-road, 15 minutes later you can be in the Peak district, within riding distance of iconic descents such as Stanage Edge, The Beast, Jacobs Ladder and Mam-Tor, to name a few!
+For a little taste of what is on offer straight out the door, here is a video from the yearly ‘Pizza Hut’ 100km ride around the Peak:

-On a downhill bike you are 20 minutes ride from some of the best Downhill runs in the country, at Wharncliffe woods, the training ground for world-cup legend Steve Peat, as well as Josh Lewis and many others.
+On a downhill bike, you are 20 minutes ride from some of the best Downhill runs in the country, at Wharncliffe woods, the training ground for world-cup legend Steve Peat, as well as Josh Lewis and many others.

 BMXers/Dirt jumpers are treated to a host of options, with Bolehills BMX/Pump track providing a perfect excuse to get out on the bike after a hard day of hungover lectures.

-On a road bike the winding hilly roads of the Peak district, just 10 minutes out the city, have you covered.
+On a road bike the winding hilly roads of the Peak District, just 10 minutes out the city, have you covered.
 The perfect training ground for the UK elite, with Russ and Dean Downing showing how things are done up north.

 2. The BEST Club at the BEST University